lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 # HTTP Headers Security

-Developing web applications means that our program depends on communication protocols which have already set standards for how to transfer data and how to manage it.
+Developing web applications means that our program depends on communication protocols which have already a set of standards defined and implemented for how to transfer data and how to manage it.

 Browsers utilize HTTP headers to enforce and confirm such communication standards as well as security policies.
 Making use of these HTTP headers to increase security for our clients (web browsers) is a quick and efficient method to mitigate and prevent many security vulnerabilities.